rmakki/retrofire/README.md

 Supports Dynamic Headers for GET requests (other requests coming soon)

+Supports Asynchronous GET requests with Query parameters and dynamic headers

 # Why Retrofire

 1 - You have evaluated the Firebase java admin sdk and decided that your project may not be the right candidate for it: